TNG-Modding/galatic-factions/readme.md

 [h3]Notes[/h3]

-Thank you for trying out Galatic Factions.
+Thank you for trying out Galactic Factions.
 Please leave comments about balance or bugs.
 Of particular interest to me are statements like "what's the point of X?".

 [h3]Todo[/h3]
 [list]